gusztavj/Focus-Wizard/README.md

-# T1nk-R Focus Wizard add on for Blender
+# T1nk-R Focus Wizard add-on for Blender

 Part of **T1nk-R Utilities for Blender**